 In terms of brand value and brand recognition, we would have to reference the data to back it up.
 There is an agency called Interbrand that measures the most valuable brands in Switzerland.
 They put out a top 50 list each year (which can be seen at bestswissbrands.com) and in 2016 Breitling made the top 50 Swiss brands list.
 Breitling is the 41st most recognized Swiss brand with an estimated brand value of 359,000,000 CHF.

 Some of the most accurate mechanical watches go through COSC, a 3rd party institute to ascertain the precision and accuracy of the watch's movement.
-When the movement meets the required specifications and is accurate to -4/+6 seconds per day, it receives the designation of Chronometer.
+When the movement meets the required specifications and is accurate to -4/+6 seconds per day, it receives the Chronometer designation.
 This is also what is known as a COSC certification; the highest designation for a mechanical timepiece.
 That being said, there are other types of watches out there that are even more accurate.

-Quartz watches have been around since the 1970's and quartz watches use batteries to send a charge to a quartz crystal which has a much higher frequency than even the high-beat El Primero movement and are therefore more accurate than a mechanical watch.
-So the reality is that a $20 watch may tell better time than a $20,000 watch.
+Quartz watches have been around since the 1970s and quartz watches use batteries to send a charge to a quartz crystal which has a much higher frequency than even the high-beat El Primero movement and is, therefore, more accurate than a mechanical watch.
+So the reality is that a $20 watch may tell the time better than a $20,000 watch.
 Life is full of these ironic surprises.

 COSC recognized that not all quartz watches are created equal and developed a series of tests to determine if a quartz watch deserves a COSC certificate.
 The cost of attaining a COSC certification on a quartz watch is pretty steep so most watchmakers that produce quartz movements don't get them COSC certified.
 However, Breitling is known for going that extra mile and has what they trademarked as the SuperQuartz which is a Quartz Chronometer that has a remarkable accuracy of 0.02 seconds per day!